Direct Access to the

 Similar Terms

-• Burn: Refers to the firing of spacecraft propulsion systems to change velocity during maneuvers such as orbital insertion.
+• Burn: Refers to the firing of spacecraft Propulsion systems to change velocity during maneuvers such as orbital insertion.

 • Capture: Often used interchangeably with insertion, particularly in terms such as "gravitational capture" during orbital insertion maneuvers.